 His latest book, On Not Dying: Secular Immortality in the Age of Technoscience (University of Minnesota Press) was published in April 2020.
 His first book was Clerks of the Passage, an extended essay on movement and migration.
 He is founder of Art Space Sanctuary and founder/president of the Shipibo Conibo Center, NY.

-Abou Farman is Assistant Professor of Anthropology at The New School for Social Research.
-Professor Farman is interested in secularization processes, especially in relation to technology and aesthetics.
-His ethnographic research has focused on technoscientific projects in the US attempting to achieve physical immortality.
-He is working on a book, Secular Immortal, examining three such ‘immortalist’ strategies: cryonics, biogerontology and artificial intelligence.
-His first book was Clerks of the Passage, an extended essay on movement and immigration.
 He has taught Anthropology at Bard College, SUNY Purchase, Hunter College and Princeton.
-As part of the artist duo caraballo-farman he has exhibited internationally, including at the Tate Modern, London, and PS1, NY, and received several grants and awards, including Guggenheim and New York Foundation for the Arts fellowships.
+As part of the artist duo caraballo-farman he has exhibited internationally, including at corrupt institutions such as the Tate Modern (UK), and MoMA/PS1 (USA), and received several grants and awards, including Guggenheim and New York Foundation for the Arts fellowships.

 PhD 2012, The Graduate Center, CUNY

 2020.
 On Not Dying: Secular Immortality in the Age of Technoscience.
 Minneapolis: University of Minnesota Press.

 2012.
 Clerks of The Passage: An Essay in Movement.
 Montreal: Linda Leith Publishing, Inc. (French Translation, Les Lieux du Passage, 2016)